0xCAF3D0OD/0xCAF3D0OD/README.md

 - ⚡ Fun fact: I was very bad at math
 -->
 ### 🙋 **About me:**
-* 👨‍💻&nbsp;&nbsp;&nbsp; 42Lausanne Student from switzerland.
+* 👨‍💻&nbsp;&nbsp; 42Lausanne Student from switzerland.
-* 💻&nbsp;&nbsp;&nbsp; I'm currently learning:
+* 💻&nbsp;&nbsp; I'm currently learning:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="https://cdn.jsdelivr.net/npm/programming-languages-logos/src/c/c.png" height="30">&nbsp;&nbsp;<img src="https://cdn.jsdelivr.net/npm/programming-languages-logos/src/cpp/cpp.png" height="30">
-* 👤&nbsp;&nbsp;&nbsp;I like programming, i want to learn more but not alone that'a why i want to share with you my new find with this github.
+* 👤&nbsp;&nbsp;I like programming, i want to learn more but not alone that'a why i want to share with you my new find with this github.

 ### 🎓 **what is:** 42Lausanne
 * 🏫&nbsp;&nbsp;&nbsp; 42Lausanne is an informatic school that teaches you to code without teacher.